Lycoris radiata: Cultivation

-Toxins and medicinal applications
+Toxicity and medicinal applications

-Such is the matter regarding all plants belonging to the genus Lycoris, the bulbs of Lycoris radiata contain notable levels of toxicity.
-The toxicity of the bulbs may be attributed to the presence of the alkaloid, lycorine.
-If ingested, Lycoris radiata bulbs can cause a host of medical complications such as diarrhea, vomiting, convulsions and even death when cases are severe.
-L. radiata plants also contain the alkaloid galantamine, an alkaloid compound known for its effectiveness against conditions of cognitive decline.
-Among other reasons, L.radiata plant populations in China have been intentionally cared for as so that galantamine may be harvested from the bulbs and processed into medicines developed to combat the ill-effects of Alzheimer's disease.
-Of the many alkaloids produced by plants in the amaryllidaceae family, galantamine is noteworthy because it has been approved by the United States Food and Drug Administration (USDA) for the treatment of Alzheimer's disease.
-Plants of the amaryllis family are all known to contain varying quantities of naturally occurring galantamine.
-The compound can be extracted in trace amounts from all throughout the leaves and roots of L. radiata, but is most abundantly found within the bulbs.
+Like all members of the genus Lycoris, the bulbs of Lycoris radiata are poisonous, mostly due to the presence of the toxic alkaloid lycorine.
+If ingested, bulbs can cause diarrhea, vomiting, convulsions, and - in severe cases - even death.

+L. radiata plants also contain the alkaloid galantamine, which has been approved by the United States Food and Drug Administration (USDA) for the treatment of Alzheimer's disease.
+The plant is cultivated in China for galantamine extraction.
+Plants of the amaryllis family are all known to contain varying quantities of naturally occurring galantamine, and the compound can be extracted in trace amounts from the leaves and roots of L. radiata, but is most abundant within the bulbs.
+L. radiata has also shown promise in preliminary studies of cytotoxic effects on cancer cells, though further research is required.